Robotics (with a Year in Industry) MEng (Hons)UCAS Code: H674|Duration: 5 years|Full Time|Hope Park|UCAS Campus Code: L46

 You spend your third year on a year-long placement in industry.

 Your fourth year helps you develop a deeper understanding of the theoretical aspects of Robotics and be able to critically select appropriate tools and techniques to solve problems.
-Topics studied include:
+Topics will depend on latest developments, but will include areas such as:

 |Welsh Baccalaureate||This qualification can only be accepted in conjunction with other relevant qualifications|